EtienneTho/proise/README.md

 (see `demo_mnist.py` for a detailed implementation)

 ## Reference
-  * Ahumada Jr, A., & Lovell, J. (1971).
+  * `Ahumada Jr, A., & Lovell, J. (1971).
 Stimulus features in signal detection.
-The Journal of the Acoustical Society of America, 49(6B), 1751-1756.
+The Journal of the Acoustical Society of America, 49(6B), 1751-1756.`
-  * Gosselin, F., & Schyns, P. G. (2001).
+  * `Gosselin, F., & Schyns, P. G. (2001).
 Bubbles: a technique to reveal the use of information in recognition tasks.
-Vision research, 41(17), 2261-2271.
+Vision research, 41(17), 2261-2271.`

 ## Authors

-* **Etienne Thoret** - For any questions/suggestions/bugs: please contact me at <firstname><name>@gmail.com
+* Developped by **Etienne Thoret** - For any questions/suggestions/bugs: please contact me at `firstnamename@gmail.com`